joaquinfox/final_project/README.md

 Class Player
     Attributes
     - name
-    - game history
-         list of games played
     Methods
-    - add_game(): appends a game instance to a list
     - write_game_history(): writes a new game to file
     - read_game_history(): reads the current history on file
     - print_game_history():